thehelpfultipper/fetch_pokemon/README.md

 Learn how to leverage the power of the Fetch API to retrieve data from external sources and create an interactive Pokémon application.

 ## Tutorial Overview
-The tutorial covers the following topics:
+[How To Use JavaScript Fetch API With Pokémon Example](https://thehelpfultipper.com/javascript-fetch-api-pokemon-example/) covers the following topics:

 - Introduction to the Fetch API and its benefits.
 - Setting up the project and dependencies.